Adrian-Lee-IBM/DataStage/dsjob/blogs/GitIntegration.md

 -  `git-folder` Folder to which this project will be committed or fetched from.
 This is optional

 Git URL is the destination of your organizations git URL.
 Git owner is the user who commits to Git and the Git token is the user’s token used for auth.
 Fields `git-owner`, `git-org` are deducible to the URL and can be removed from the command eventually.
-Currently git is configurable with Auth Token but will support SSL certs in the futurei.
+Currently git is configurable with Auth Token but will support SSL certs in the future.
 Also we only support https enabled repositories in this release.

 Git can also be configured from UI

 ![GitConfiguration](gitconfiguration.png)

-Once git is configured, Migration service starts collecting data on all assets that are added, modified or deleted so that we tally these assets to allow user to accurately get status on the CPD Project against Git repo.
-This will consume some cluster resource and can be managed using the [tracking](https://github.com/IBM/DataStage/blob/main/dsjob/dsjob.5.1.0.md#managing-git-project-tracking-data) api to turn it on when needed.
+Once git is configured, the Migration service starts collecting data on all assets that are added, modified or deleted so that we tally these assets to allow users to accurately get statuses on the CPD Project against the Git repo.
+This will consume some cluster resources and can be managed using the [tracking](https://github.com/IBM/DataStage/blob/main/dsjob/dsjob.5.1.0.md#managing-git-project-tracking-data) api to turn it on when needed.

 Use the provided [git-operations](https://github.com/IBM/DataStage/blob/main/dsjob/dsjob.5.1.0.md#git-integration) to integrate your CPD project with Git.